 - Incorporating regular exercise into your daily schedule

-Early Emotional Traumas are Pervasive in Those with RA
+Early Emotional Traumas Are Pervasive in Those with Rheumatoid Arthritis

 With the vast majority of the patients I treated, some type of emotional trauma occurred early in their life, before the age their conscious mind was formed, which is typically around the age of 5 or 6.
 However, a trauma can occur at any age, and has a profoundly negative impact.